Abingdon Swim School

-Near the end of each course of lessons, you will be given a re-enrolment form to enable you to continue.
-Priority is given to those that are already in Swimschool and who are not changing class, day and time, 2nd (second) priority is then given to those that are already in Swim School who wish to change day or time.
-This priority is only given if the re-enrolment is received before the (priority booking deadline?) cut-off date, which is usually the last week of a course.
+Near the end of each course of lessons, an email will be sent out to the parents to notify them of the re-enrolment procedure.
+Priority is given to those that are already in Swim School (second) priority is then given to those that are already in Swim School who wish to change day or time.
+This priority is only given if the re-enrolment is received before the cut-off date.
 Once this date has been reached places will then be allocated to our waiting lists.

 What happens if I cancel my course?

 Once a place has been booked on a course, there will be no refund given.